AbdGhazall/Hospital-Management-System/README.md

 # Hospital Management System
-The **Hospital Management System (HMS)** is a simple Java-based application that helps manage hospital operations, such as adding new patients, viewing existing patients and doctors, and booking appointments.
+The **Hospital Management System** is a simple Java-based application that helps manage hospital operations, such as adding new patients, viewing existing patients and doctors, and booking appointments.
 The application connects to a MySQL database to store and retrieve patient and doctor records, providing a seamless way to handle basic hospital management tasks.
 This project demonstrates core Java concepts, JDBC for database interaction, and object-oriented programming practices.

 ## Project Structure